Ottaviano Jannella

 Ottaviano Jannella (December 23, 1635 – December 10, 1661) was an Italian sculptor of the Baroque period.

 Biography

 He was born in Ascoli Piceno to Jannello Jannella and Ippolita Tuzi.
-His skill at miniature carving and intaglio work, he initially joined the studio of Gian Lorenzo Bernini in Rome.
+With his skill at miniature carving and intaglio work, he initially joined the studio of Gian Lorenzo Bernini in Rome.
 He entered the patronage of Cardinal Ottoboni, but once the Cardinal left for Ravenna, Ottaviano moved to work in Brescia, Verona, and Florence.